hitoshi-watase/sercrod/docs/reference/directives/event-input.md

   Each iterated input gets its own @input handler, and the expression is evaluated with that iteration’s `item` in scope.

-If a structural directive replaces an input element on re-render, Nablla re-attaches the @input handler on the new node as part of normal rendering.
+If a structural directive replaces an input element on re-render, Sercrod re-attaches the @input handler on the new node as part of normal rendering.

-#### Nablla-specific restrictions
+#### Sercrod-specific restrictions

 For @input there are no special “cannot combine on the same element” rules beyond the shared event rules: